MrDaves24/kanboard-externalAuth/README.md

 Everything is configurable easily through the admin panel and is fully flexible (I hope so).

+I will use as much as possible the libs packaged in Kanboard to have close to no requirments.
+I try to stick to the original Kanboard way to manage assets, files and how to write the code.

 # Features
 ## External DB
 Easy connection to an external DB through basic informations (host, user, pwd, port, ...).